-Our key stakeholder groups
+Our key stakeholder groups are:

 Partners and collaborators

-Expanding our collaboration with WBCSD
+A broad collaboration with WBCSD

 Credible and transparent sustainability standards

 IKEA has been collaborating with the ISEAL Alliance for over 10 years.
 This has given us the insight necessary to make IWAY, our supplier code of conduct, more robust and credible over time.
 ISEAL Alliance sets the minimum requirements that sustainability frameworks need to fulfil, and ‘ISEAL code-compliant members’ are among the more credible sustainability standards currently available in the world.
-Examples of standards that the IKEA business uses today are certification schemes like Forest Stewardship Council (FSC), Better Cotton Initiative (BCI), FairTrade, Rainforest Alliance, Aquaculture Stewardship Council (ASC) and Marine Stewardship Council (MSC).
+Examples of standards that the IKEA business uses today are certification schemes like Forest Stewardship Council (FSC), Better Cotton Initiative (BCI), Fairtrade, Rainforest Alliance, Aquaculture Stewardship Council (ASC) and Marine Stewardship Council (MSC).

-Calling for a strengthened global framework for chemicals and wasteThe IKEA business is a member of the High Ambition Alliance on Chemicals and Waste, a group of committed leading ministers from the whole UN region, intergovernmental organisations, industry and civil society.
-The ambition is to enhance awareness, ensure commitments and promote the sound management of chemicals and waste actions at all levels.
+The IKEA business is a member of the High Ambition Alliance on Chemicals and Waste, a group of committed leading ministers from the whole UN region, intergovernmental organisations, industry and civil society.
+The ambition is to enhance awareness, ensure strong commitments and through this promote the sound management of chemicals and waste at all levels.

 Inspiring healthy and sustainable living

-The 2021 GlobeScan Healthy & Sustainable Living Report
+The GlobeScan Healthy & Sustainable Living Report

 Influencing climate standards